Grants for Students with Deceased Parents

 Iraq and Afghanistan Service Grant

-You may be eligible for this grant if your parent is deceased because injuries sustained during their time of service in the Armed Forces in Afganistan or Iraq after the September 11, 2001.
+You may be eligible for this grant if your parent is deceased because injuries sustained during their time of service in the Armed Forces in Afghanistan or Iraq after the September 11, 2001.
 This grant works like a security net.
-As you know, most of the Pell Grants are given based on income, and if you don’t qualify due to the income criteria, you can apply for this grant.
+As you know, most of the Pell Grants are given based on income.
+So, if you don’t qualify due to the income criteria, you can apply for this grant.
 Note that the grant has the same amount with the maximum amount given by Pell grant for that year.

 Government Grants for Students with Deceased Parent